Ravalli County Museum: History

 In 1955, the Bitter Root Valley Historical Society founded a small historical museum which was operated out of the old train depot in Hamilton, Montana.
 Upon demolition of the depot, the museum artifacts were moved into barns and basements of area residents.

 In 1974, local officials planned to demolish the Ravalli County Courthouse, designed and built in 1900 by architect, A.J.
 Gibson.
 The Bitter Root Valley Historical Society successfully advocated for the repurposing the building as the new site of the Museum.
 The Ravalli County Museum opened its doors soon after.
 It now houses many historical collections from the Bitterroot Valley’s American Indian heritage and early settlers in the Bitterroot Valley.
 The building includes a Cold War-era bomb shelter which has been turned into a work area.

 Collections

-Most of the collection of artifacts have been donated to the Bitter Root Valley Historical Society over a number of years.
+Most of the collection of artifacts have been donated to the Bitter Root Valley Historical Society over many years.
 Many pioneer families contributed to the collection, including a variety of objects that were collected and donated by Henry Grant.
 Some of the other items on display are on loan from various contributors.

-The permanent collection includes American Indian artifacts from local tribes such as the Salish, Crow, Nez Perce, and Kootenai Native Americans.
+The permanent collection includes American Indian artifacts from local tribes such as the Interior Salish peoples, Crow, Nez Perce, and Kutenai Native Americans.
 There are also local agricultural, scientific tools, and collections associated with the homesteading of the valley along with military uniforms and accessories dating from the American Civil War era to Operation Desert Storm.
 A large collection of Victorian Era household fixtures, dry goods, vintage clothing, portraits and paintings, and various other articles make up the bulk of the holdings.